MissouriMRDT/Autonomy_Software/docs/autonomy_binder/04_Subsystems_Deep_Dive/Path_Planning.md

 To maintain high runtime performance:
 - `GeoPlanner` caches evaluated grid tiles in memory.
 - When traversing long distances, distant tiles can be cleared using `UnloadLiDARTiles()` or `ClearGeoCache()`.

+> [!TIP] Route Pre-Planning & Inspection
+> Mission routes, waypoint sequences, and A* navigation splines can be validated and previewed using the hosted [Autonomy Task Visualizer](https://visualizer.themrdt.org/autonomy-task/).
+Underlying point cloud terrain tiles and slope hazards can be inspected in 3D using the [LiDAR Tool](https://visualizer.themrdt.org/lidar-tool/), both part of the hosted [MRDT Visualizer Suite](https://visualizer.themrdt.org/).

 ---